Verify your customers' online card payments with the new authentication standard.

 SCA applies to “customer-initiated” payments – so, most online card payments and bank transfers.
 However, specific low-risk payments fall outside its scope or are exempt.

 Payments of a fixed or variable amount originating from the merchant, where the payment is made with a saved card, such as direct debits, recurring payments and subscriptions, are out of scope.
 However, this must be agreed between merchant and a cardholder and addressed through T&Cs.

 As of 14 September 2019, you need to strongly authenticate the customer's card when you save it or when you take the first payment.
 However, we expect that banks will not start enforcing this until 31 December 2020.
 See above for more details on the enforcement timeline.

-Payment transactions where a merchant/acquirer or an issuer are based outside of the European Economic Area (EEA).
+One leg out (OLO) payments are transaction where a merchant/acquirer or an issuer are based outside of the European Economic Area (EEA).

 Possible scenarios of one leg out (OLO) payments which are considered as out of scope for SCA: